zackads/sicp/week_2/homework.md

 >  (lambda (x) (procedure (procedure x))))
 > ```

-**SICP Exercise 1.43** - If f is a numerical function and n is a posi- tive integer, then we can form the nth repeated application of f, which is defined to be the function whose value at x is f(f(...(f(x))...)).
+**SICP Exercise 1.43** - If f is a numerical function and n is a positive integer, then we can form the nth repeated application of f, which is defined to be the function whose value at x is f(f(...(f(x))...)).
 For example, if f is the function x 􏰀→ x + 1, then the nth repeated application of f is the function x 􏰀→ x +n.
 If f is the operation of squaring a num- ber, then the nth repeated application of f is the function that raises its argument to the 2n -th power.
 Write a proce- dure that takes as inputs a procedure that computes f and a positive integer n and returns the procedure that computes the nth repeated application of f.
 Your procedure should be able to be used as follows:

 `((repeated square 2) 5) 625`